 As someone with fair skin that burns within just a few minutes, I’ve used heavy duty sunscreen in plastic tubes for years.
 And even after going plastic-free, I’ve found sunscreen to be a challenge.
 I blogged about sun protection a while back and got some great suggestions from you guys.
 And this year, I discovered a couple of companies making all natural, non-toxic, plastic-free (or nearly plastic-free) sunscreen.
 I even saw a demonstration on how to make your own!
 And what better place to test out various sun protection methods than the hot, dry playa at Burning Man?

 Before I talk about sunscreen, though, I want to discuss other practical methods of sun protection.
 The first: clothing.
 Burning Man is known for radical costumes, as well as states of undress.
 Yeah, I saw a lot of nudity.
 I also saw a lot of sunburns.
-So I decided to be radical in my own way (one of BM’s tenets, after all, is… Read the restRead the full post.
+So I decided to be radical in my own way (one of BM’s tenets, … Read the restRead the full post.